 As we age and may face more health challenges, depression may work its way in as a comorbidity or “companion,” health challenge to a developing health situation.
 Such is the case of patients who develop cardiovascular disease and then depression as a result.

-Aging and elderly patients can suffer from depression.
-Look at this revealing study in the medical journal Quality of Life Research (2) – it comes from Columbia University.
+Depression is a major health concern in our aging population.
+It may be a major health concern for you.
+Look at this revealing study in the medical journal Quality of Life Research (1) – it comes from Columbia University.
 Here the research team wanted to see what conditions caused the greatest loss in quality of life in patients 65 years and older.
 The average remaining years of these patients was to age 77 years.

 They looked at nine leading conditions: depression, diabetes mellitus, hypertension, heart disease, stroke, emphysema, asthma, arthritis, and cancer to see what robbed aging patients of the most “quality of life” years.

 By far – the biggest thief was depression taking nearly 2/3rds of an aging persons quality of life years away from them after age 65.
 The researchers rightfully concluded that this needs to get fixed.